 Steyn is known for having amazing combination - the ability to make the ball do his bidding and that too at sheer pace.

-He made his first-class debut for Northerns in 2003.
-A strong performance in the 2004 first-class season saw him being called up to the test squad to play England, but had a lukewarm international debut, which later led to his exclusion from the team.
+Dale Steyn made his first-class debut for Northerns in 2003.
+A strong performance in the 2004 first-class season saw him being called up to the test squad to play England, but there he had a lukewarm international debut, which later led to his exclusion from the team.

 The South African pacer went to play county cricket for Essex in 2005 after being dropped and returned to first-class cricket in the 2005 season.
 His excellent performance in the domestic season led to a recall to the test squad against New Zealand.

-He took his first five-wicket haul and ended up getting 16 wickets in the series at an average of 26.00.
+He took his first five-wicket haul against New Zealand and ended up getting 16 wickets in the series at an average of 26.00.
 He impressed everyone and continued to perform steadily for his team.